 March 1991 - Resigns as Senior Director of Soviet and East European Affairs in the National Security Council, and as Special Assistant to the President for National Security Affairs.

-1993 - Appointed Provost of Stanford University, the first woman and the first African-American to become Provost of Stanford.
-She was also the youngest person ever appointed Provost.
+1993 - Becomes the the first woman and the first African-American to become provost of Stanford University.
+She was also the youngest person ever appointed provost.

 June 1999 - Resigns as Provost of Stanford University, but remains a faculty member.

-December 17, 2000-2005 - National Security Advisor to President George W. Bush.
+December 17, 2000-2005 - National Security Adviser to President George W. Bush.
 She is the first woman to hold this post.

 April 8, 2004 - Rice testifies in public, under oath before the 9-11 Commission after weeks of requests for her to do so.
 She has previously met with the Commission in private.

 November 16, 2004 - President Bush announces his nomination of Condoleezza Rice as secretary of state.
 She will be the first African-American woman to hold that post if she is confirmed.

 November 20, 2004 - Rice is released from Georgetown University Hospital in Washington, D.C., after undergoing a uterine fibroid embolization the day before.

 2004-2007 - Time Magazine names Rice as one of the World's Most Influential People.

 January 26, 2005 - Confirmed as U.S. secretary of state by a vote of 85 to 13 in the Senate.
 She is the first African-American woman to hold this position.